millJosh/it3038c-scripts/project2/README.md

 Used Space: 2 GB

-It shows how much sapce someone has used, has aviabale and the total amount of their space
+It shows how much space someone has used, has available and the total amount of their hard drive space.

 ## How it functions:
-Through the functions const os = require('os') and const fs = require('fs') we can retreive information, such as the system memory in this case we use it to find total, used and aviable space.
-To follow along with the steps below please follow along because look at the code as you read so it can give you a btter understanding.
+Through the modules const os = require('os') and const fs = require('fs') we can retreive information, such as the system memory in this case we use it to find total, used and available hard drive space.
+To follow along with the steps below please look at the code as you read so it can give you a better understanding.

-1. First import the methods we need to get the data we want which we talk about above
+1. First import the modules we need to get the data we want which we talk about above, those being const os = require('os') and const fs = require('fs').
-2. Next, we need to make a function for the bytes that we would like displayed, something that goes from bytes to Terrabytes, refer to the code as a example.
+2. Next, we need to make a function for the bytes that we would like displayed, something that goes from bytes to terabytes.
-3. Then we we identify the infromation we want from the system through methids that the os module gives like total memory or free memory.
+3. Then we we identify the infromation we want from the system through the methods that the os module gives like total memory or free memory.
-4. The last thing to do is display the infromation we want, the total space, aviable space and used space.
+4. The last thing to do is display the infromation we want, the total space, available space and used space.

 ## Instructions:
-First if you didn't you need to install node to run this lab (You should have already done this since it was needed for a previous lab, if you have it skip the installing steps) if you haven't I have some instructions to help you download it on linux (preferred) or powershell.
+First if you didn't you need to install node to run this lab (You should have already done this since it was needed for a previous lab, if you have it skip the installing steps) if you don't have node installed, I have some instructions to help you download it on linux (preferred) or powershell.

 ### Installing Node on Windows
 Download the installer from https://nodejs.org/en/download/